jupouta/data_compression_project/README.md

 # Data compression project
-A project for the course Data Structures and Algorithms (Tiralabra)
+A project for the course Data Structures and Algorithms (Tiralabra).
+The program takes a file and compresses it using both Huffman compression and LZW compression algorithm.
+The program also decompresses the compressed file.

 ### Documents
 - [Definition](documents/maarittelydokumentti.md)